Alpacas and llamas can contract many of the same diseases as sheep and goats.

-There are currently no vaccinations licensed for alpacas and llamas.
-These include diseases such as tetanus, botulism, and pulpy kidney, which can be rapidly fatal.
-As such we recommend that all camelids are vaccinated against clostridial disease as a minimum.
+Clostridial diseases especially can have a devastating effect on your alpacas and llamas.
+These include diseases such as tetanus, botulism and pulpy kidney, which can be rapidly fatal.
+As such, we recommend that all camelids are vaccinated against clostridial diseases as a minimum.

 When should I vaccinate my alpaca or llama?

 Routinely, crias are vaccinated from 3 weeks of age, with a second injection given 4 weeks later.
 Thereafter, animals are vaccinated annually.
 Ideally, annual vaccinations should be planned so pregnant females are vaccinated 4-8 weeks before unpacking to stimulate their immune system, and allow as many antibodies to be passed to the newborn cria through colostrum as possible.